getreu/tp-note/README.md

        cargo install tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin

-  If you can do away with error message popup boxes (for example on a headless system), no GTK is required.
-In this case all error messages will appear on the console from where you started _Tp-Note_ in `stderr` only.
+  If you can without error message popup boxes (for example on a headless system), no GTK is required.
+In this case all error messages are dumped on the console from where you started _Tp-Note_ in `stderr`.

        cargo install --no-default-features tp-note
        sudo cp ~/.cargo/bin/tp-note /usr/local/bin